fbpx

 The Victorian Goldrush was the first major immigrant-led goldrush in the British Empire, and the first on such a scale in Oceania.
 Its monumental scale and richness represented a turning point for the British Empire and influenced the trajectory of the emerging nations of Australia and New Zealand.
 Most gold found its way as bullion to London, a leading centre in an increasingly globalised world based on a truly international gold standard.
 This surge of gold not only helped to sustain the British Empire, but provided the metallic basis for a great credit expansion to bankroll a spectacular period of world trade, industrial and commercial expansion.

-Statement of integrity
+Statement of integrity (initial draft)

 Victorian Goldfields is [presumably] a serial cultural landscape, with all its technological, social and environmental character and reflecting the consequences of mining in a previously pastoral and natural landscape.